 and Robbie Dale, bottom right.
 Photo from ‘Radio Radio’, published by Borderline Publications.

-there was an opportunity to make money there, Chris launched a Sunshine Radio in Dublin, using the name and jingle package he had planned for his station in the Mediterranean.
-Co-owner was former Caroline director
+opportunity to make money there, Chris launched a Sunshine Radio in Dublin, using the name and jingle package he had planned for his station in the Mediterranean.
+Co-owner was former Caroline director Philip

 Back in Dublin, Chris needed a name for his new station.
 He met up with A.J Beirens, who had been involved with Radio Northsea International and later ran another RNI, Radio Nova